 So, what shows am I talking about?
 Well, it’s probably a good bet that they have an official moniker that identifies this subgroup of Reality TV shows, something I am proud to say I am totally ignorant of and have come to personally simply call eBay Reality TV.
 These are the ones with all the wheeling and dealing, often under the premise of converting some found, worthless piece of junk into something a collector would pay a left reproductive organ for.
 Of course, the shows don’t all follow that exact story line, but they all pretty much cover the same basic idea: turning sh*t into gold.

 Even better: This stuff feels educational.
-No-need-to-shower-after-watching-it-because-I-feel-so-dirty educational.
-I mean, it’s the get and watch a few seasons of the stuff on DVD over a weekend marathon and you’ll wonder why you wasted time and money getting a college degree kind of educational.
+The no-need-to-shower-after-watching-it-because-I-feel-so-dirty kind of educational.
+I mean, get and watch a few seasons of the stuff on DVD over a weekend binge watching session and you’ll wonder why you wasted time and money getting a college degree.

 But it’s also a kick you in the balls when you’re down kind of education.
 Don’t you make the mistake of forgetting that.
 Ever.
 You’ve really got to be careful with this stuff.
 Bear with me, and it’ll all be crystal.